Effects of nuclear explosions: Blast damage

 Most of the material damage caused by a nuclear air burst is caused by a combination of the high static overpressures and the blast winds.
 The long compression of the blast wave weakens structures, which are then torn apart by the blast winds.
 The compression, vacuum and drag phases together may last several seconds or longer, and exert forces many times greater than the strongest hurricane.

 Acting on the human body, the shock waves cause pressure waves through the tissues.
 These waves mostly damage junctions between tissues of different densities (bone and muscle) or the interface between tissue and air.
 Lungs and the abdominal cavity, which contain air, are particularly injured.
 The damage causes severe hemorrhaging or air embolisms, either of which can be rapidly fatal.
 The overpressure estimated to damage lungs is about 70 kPa.
 Some eardrums would probably rupture around 22 kPa (0.2 atm) and half would rupture between 90 and 130 kPa (0.9 to 1.2 atm).

-Blast winds: The drag energies of the blast winds are proportional to the cubes of their velocities multiplied by the durations.
-These winds may reach several hundred kilometers per hour.